 The purpose of the Senior Citizens Affairs Commission is to make recommendations to and advise the City Council with respect to all matters pertinent to senior citizens in the City of Vista.
 The powers and duties are set forth in Chapter 2.56 of the Vista Municipal Code.

-There are seven members on the Commission who serve two-year terms; at least three members shall be senior citizens.
+There are seven members on the Commission who serve four-year terms; at least three members shall be senior citizens.
 Community Services Program Manager Donna Meester is the Staff Liaison.

 Qualifications for membership: